jacek-mulawka/Statki-z-Eris-Kallisti-Dyskordia/README.md

 Known issues.
 * Multiplayer isn't exactly stable and isn't very efficient.
 At the moment I don't really know how to improve it.
 * Sometimes textures stop working.
+* On some computers the game gets 'frozen'.
+Most likely the cause is one of the graphic effects (GLS.FireFX).
+If this happens, turn off some graphic effects in the options.
+* On some computers there is an error converting screen coordinates to scene (game world) coordinates.
+Most likely the cause is GLS.SkyDome.TGLSkyDome (for GLS.SkyDome.TGLEarthSkyDome it works correctly).
+If this happens you should change 'Sky' in the options (also for radar).

 <a href="https://github.com/jacek-mulawka/Statki-z-Eris-Kallisti-Dyskordia/blob/main/Gallery/Statki%20z%20Eris%20Kallisti%20Dyskordia%2001%20interfejs%201%20gra.jpg">